pagopa/DOS68k/CONTRIBUTING.md

 At this stage, the primary contribution channels are:

 - **Issues** for bug reports, improvement proposals, documentation feedback, and questions
-- **Discussions** for ideas, feedback, and broader conversations about the project
+- **Discussions** for questions, ideas, governance topics, and broader conversations about the project

-Additional contribution workflows may be introduced as the project and its governance mature.

 Please use **English** for all interactions.